How To Have A Safe Summer (With Your Dog)

 Summer is a time for fun, but your pet won’t feel that way if they get overheated.
 The tips above, from hydrating your dog, to keeping your animal’s fur intact, are hot tips for a cool summer.
 If you still have questions, remember that your veterinarian is the best person to ask about issues specific to your pet.

-Chicago Urban Pets is your personal dog walking, cat sitting, overnight-visiting pet care service.
-If you live in the City of Chicago, CUP has you covered summer, winter, spring, and fall.
+Chicago Urban Pets is your personal dog walking and cat sitting pet care service.
+If you live in Chicago, near River North or Lakeview East, we have you covered year round.
+Check out our services here.

 Guest Post: Nick Burton